bianca9901/django-project/README.md

 For the logo and the signed "-Django Team" text pieces I used Zeyada Regular 400.
 ![Zeyada](documentation/design/zeyada.png)

-For the navbar and headlines I used Caveat Bold 700.
+For the navbar and headlines, I used Caveat Bold 700.
 ![Caveat](documentation/design/caveat.png)

-For the paragraphs I used Open Sans Medium 500 Italic.
+For the paragraphs, I used Open Sans Medium 500 Italic.
 ![Open Sans](documentation/design/opensans.png)

 ---